 3D cellular models, on the other hand, yield better and more reliable research models as they maintain the cell-to-cell interaction as well as the cell-to-matrix interaction.

-3D cellular models may improve input in bone cancer pathology
+3D culture can improve input in bone cancer pathology

-Three-dimensional cell cultures provide a more accurate replica of the bone composition and stiffness of the human tissue.
-This, in consequence, facilitates a more realistic growth and enables a better understanding of the complex biology in a physiologically relevant context.
+Three-dimensional scaffolds provide a more accurate replica of the bone composition and stiffness of the human tissue.
+This, in consequence, facilitates a more realistic cell growth and enables a better understanding of the complex biology in a physiologically relevant context.

 Such an advancement in the accuracy of in vitro research is of great importance since it allows researchers to succeed or fail faster than they do with 2D cultures, thereby increasing the effectiveness of their research.

 Particle3D’s P3D Scaffolds are lifelike bone environments made from β-tricalcium phosphate using a proprietary 3D printing process.
 The unique structures are 3D printed with internal porosities to mimic the complex porous structure observed in human bones tissues.